 Turns out, sitting is the new smoking, so getting out of your chair while working at your desk is not only beneficial, it’s vital.

 We all know that sedentary based work is now considered a high-risk activity.
 And while it may seem like a far-fetched concept, the facts and figures speak for themselves.
-From musculoskeletal problems, cardiovascular disease, obesity and diabetes, as well poor mental health and wellbeing, our sedentary lifestyles are being blamed for a lot of health issues.
+From musculoskeletal problems, cardiovascular disease, obesity and diabetes, as well as poor mental health and wellbeing, our sedentary lifestyles are being blamed for a lot of health issues.
 These problems appear to be a result of increased static postures, lack of postural variation, low energy expenditure and decreased movement.

 Deemed the future’s way of working, sit to stand workstations allow you to work at your ‘desk job’ while standing or moving between a sitting and standing position instead of solely being tied to your desk chair.
 Sit to stand workstations have grown in popularity in recent years as more affordable options have become available in the marketplace.

-If you or your workforce are required to perform desk based tasks for the majority of your time at work then sit to stand workstations are a positive way to introduce dynamic movement in to your work day, to keep employees comfortable, healthy and productive at work.
+If you or your workforce are required to perform desk-based tasks for the majority of your time at work then sit to stand workstations are a positive way to introduce dynamic movement into your workday, to keep employees comfortable, healthy and productive at work.

 Ergonomic at work: benefits of sit to stand workstations

-1. Moving between a sitting and standing lowers your risk of injuries and illness: Over the years, a rise in sedentary work has led to a reduction in physical activity and therefore an increase in illnesses such as heart disease and obesity with prolonged periods of sitting been seen as one of the major contributing factor.
+1. Moving between a sitting and standing lowers your risk of injuries and illness: Over the years, a rise in sedentary work has led to a reduction in physical activity and therefore an increase in illnesses such as heart disease and obesity with prolonged periods of sitting been seen as one of the major contributing factors.
 Although there is no direct link between a reduction in illness and mortality rates and sit to stand workstations, sit to stand workstations are a great way to encourage dynamic movements in the workplace and reduce the negative impacts of sedentary work.

 2. Standing desks may reduce back and neck pain: It’s no coincidence that back, neck and shoulder pain are the most common complaints of a workforce that sits down all day.
 These health issues are commonly related to prolonged static postures or incorrect postures while working at a desk, so it makes sense to stand instead of sit.
 You can find your ideal standing height by completing ergonomic assessments to ensure your shoulders aren’t slouched, your neck isn’t craned, and your upper back doesn’t have too much pressure resting on it.